LEADING OFF: Final-day drama to decide 2 titles, Yelich push | New Country 923

 The Chicago Cubs and Milwaukee Brewers are tied atop the NL Central going into Game 162.
 Mike Montgomery (5-6, 3.99 ERA) starts for the Cubs vs. St. Louis at Wrigley Field, while the Brewers hadn’t announced their pitcher to take on the Tigers at Miller Park.

 The Los Angeles Dodgers and Colorado Rockies are all even in the NL West.
-Walker Buehler (7-5, 2.76 ERA) tries to help the Dodgers win their sixth straight division title when he starts at San Francisco.
-The Rockies, who’ve never finished in first place, face Washington ace Max Scherzer (18-7, 2.53 ERA, MLB-high 300 strikeouts) at Coors Field.
+Walker Buehler (7-5, 2.76 ERA) was listed to pitch as the Dodgers visit San Francisco, trying to win their sixth straight division title.
+The Rockies, who’ve never finished in first place, face Washington at Coors Field.

 The Cubs, Brewers, Dodgers and Rockies have all clinched playoff spots, but want to avoid wild-card peril.
 If the divisions are tied after Sunday, they’ll go to tiebreakers Monday at Wrigley Field and Dodger Stadium — the winner advances to the Division Series, the losers meet Tuesday in the one-and-done wild-card game.